 Third Country Transfer Initiative

-No, the Third Country Transfer Initiative is currently creating a dedicated safeguard for the third country data transfers as an on-top Module to the EU Cloud CoC.
+No, the Third Country Transfers Module Initiative is currently creating a dedicated safeguard for the third country data transfers as an on-top Module to the EU Cloud CoC.
+Therefore, the EU Cloud CoC is an approved and operational tool that enables Cloud Service Providers to demonstrate compliance solely regarding Article 28 GDPR and all its related articles.

-The Third Country Module is an on-top Module of the EU Cloud CoC and therefore will also be monitored by SCOPE Europe.
+The Third Transfers Country Module is an on-top Module of the EU Cloud CoC and, therefore, shall be also monitored by SCOPE Europe.

-The Third Country Module is an on-top module of the EU Cloud CoC.
-Consequently, the participation in the Module is included in the fees for the EU Cloud CoC now.
-That goes notwithstanding any additional fees relating to the verification of compliance once a Cloud Service will be declared adherent to this Module.
+The Third Country Transfers Module is an on-top module of the EU Cloud CoC.
+Consequently, the participation in the development of the Module is currently included in the Membership fee of the EU Cloud CoC.
+From the moment the Third Country Transfers Module becomes operational, a dedicated pricing scheme relating to the verification of compliance shall be released.

-Though the Initiative surely intends to address the Schrems II ruling and acknowledging that the underlying case of Schrems II was related to the US, the consequences and impact of such ruling is not limited to the US.
-Consequently, the Third Country Transfer Module intends to cover any third country transfer irrespective the applicable third country, i.e. the Module applies globally.
+No. While the Initiative certainly aims to tackle the Schrems II ruling and recognizes that Schrems II originated from a case involving the US, it's important to note that the repercussions and effects of this ruling extend beyond the boundaries of the US.
+Consequently, the Third Country Transfer Module intends to cover any third country transfers irrespective the applicable third country, i.e. the Module applies globally.